Table of Contents

 - How many emails were sent to a potential customer that has shown interest

 - How many phone conversations were held, and/or voice mails left with potential customers who have shown interest

 With this metric, we’re trying to provide an overall “effort” KPI for each rep without making things too easy to manipulate.
 That’s why it can be useful to specify that in order for an email or phone conversation to count, there has to have been prior contact with a customer identifying them as a lead.

 7) Number of new leads created by rep

 Quite straightforward, this KPI counts the number of sales performed on the day.
-This is particularly important for small retailers who have a lot of items with low-added value, and who hence need to close as many deals as possible to make a profitable margin.
+This is particularly important for small retailers who have a lot of items with low-added value, and who hence need to close as many deals as possible to make a profit margin.

 b) Retail Sales Reports You Should Track On A Daily Basis